UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 ### TODO ###

-* Fix derotate to rotate North Up and East Left
+* Remove GPI specific code
-* Smarter way of breaking image into annuli
+* Read in instrument parameters for an .ini file
-* Wrapper function to reduce the complexity of use
+* Smarter way of breaking image into annuli (related to above)
 * Post processing analysis functions
 * Spectral Recovery